kevonc/kevoncheung.com/content/articles/20210130-growing-twitter-audience.md

 So I thought hard about what kind of people I wanted to interact with on Twitter.

 I enjoyed solving problems and building products.
-I was also spending more and more time in the Indie Hackers community to share experiences and help other builders.
+I was also spending more and more time in the <a href="http://indiehackers.com/">Indie Hackers</a> community to share experiences and help other builders.
 Therefore, having deeper relationships with people in this community made a lot of sense.

 I then came up with a list of 20 key influencers in this community.
 They were active in sharing ideas and all had a large following.